-Sixth Form means year 12 and 13 (the two years after GCSEs) when you typically study A-levels or Level 3 BTEC courses for two years in a school or college classroom.
+Sixth Form means year 12 and 13 – the two years after your GCSEs.
+This is when you typically study A-levels or Level 3 BTEC courses for two years in a school or college classroom.

-A-levels are generally a continuation of your favourite or best GCSEs in traditional (‘facilitating’) subjects, such as Maths, History, Geography or Chemistry and ‘new’ subjects, such as Psychology, Sociology, Accounting or Textiles.
+A-levels are generally a continuation of your favourite or best GCSEs in traditional (‘facilitating’) subjects, such as Maths, History, Geography or Chemistry or ‘new’ subjects, such as Psychology, Sociology, Accounting and Textiles.

-Level 3 BTEC courses can be studied instead of (or alongside) A-levels and these typically include more work-related subjects such as Business, Health & Social Care, Sport or IT.
+Level 3 BTEC courses can be studied instead of / alongside A-levels and these typically include more work-related subjects such as Business, Health & Social Care, Sport or IT.

-By choosing Sixth Form you are deciding to stay on in education (mostly in the classroom) and will favour academic study and exams.
+By choosing Sixth Form you are deciding to stay on in education (mostly in the classroom).
+This might be because you prefer academic study and exams.

-However, your next career path might also influence your decision (e.g. Higher Education entry requirements may specify certain A-Levels) so research this carefully before choosing if, what and where to study.
+However, your next career path might also influence your decision – e.g. Higher Education entry requirements may specify certain A-Levels.
+Make sure you research this carefully before choosing if, what and where to study.